 Combos & Synergies

-- With Lord Commander Stryker you can have a unit at +5 ARM against ranged and magic attacks thanks to the combination of Arcane Shield and Deceleration.
+- Stryker2 or Nemo1 - You can have a unit at +5 ARM against ranged and magic attacks thanks to the combination of Arcane Shield and Deceleration.

 Drawbacks & Downsides

-- With only a low number of boxes, the Journeyman is vulnerable to being killed by weapons or spells with Feedback that attack the Warjack they are controlling.
+- 5 health boxes means the Journeyman is vulnerable to being killed by weapons or spells with Feedback that attack the Warjack they are controlling.

 Tricks & Tips

 - Always hug cover / be in concealment, and leave a FOCUS for overboosting.
 It is usually easier to kill the Journeyman than the jack under his care, or the target you protect with Arcane Shield.